 Most transmitters have an activity sensor.
 If no activity is registered for a longer period the animal is considered to be resting.
 Indeed, this is true in the case of most carnivores (Canids, Mustelids,..).
 Lynxes are often considered stalking predators.
 Even though movement speed during stalking is low, it requires searching for prey and thus being active and on the move.
 Therefore, if no activity is registered for a longer time, the lynx in question must be resting… Applying this assumption on lynx – as some researchers have done – can result in wrong conclusions such as: lynxes spend a considerable amount of their time ‘resting’.
 Is this always the case?
 This can only be answered by spending time in the field, inspecting relevant habitats and interpreting tracks (both in winter and summer) and clues left by lynxes.
 Finally, directed use of camera traps can provide documented proof.

 To study lynx-wolf interference through telemetry means having both wolves and lynxes (radio/GPS)collared in the same study area; as stated before this requires a huge effort and investment.
 If the result of such a study is that both species are overlapping in home-range and frequently use the same sites, what does this say about the relation between both species?
 Does this necessarily mean there is no interference competition?
-We believe not.

 Social behaviour outside mating season

 Lynxes are essentially solitary carnivores.
 Social contacts between adults are believed to be strictly limited to mating season.
 Yet there have been some records of (prolonged) social contacts between adult lynxes outside mating season, mostly from snow tracking.
 During telemetry research in other countries, adults (mostly male-female) have occasionally been found in each others vicinity outside mating season.
 Because this is considered to be highly exceptional, this doesn’t get much attention and the details of this behaviour remain unknown.
-Combined snow tracking and camera trapping provides us with more clues.
+Combined snow tracking and camera trapping provides us with more insight.

 Scent marking is an another example of lynx behaviour which is impossible to study without snow tracking and directed camera trapping.